Precision Vaccines Program | Overview

-Based in the Division of Infectious Diseases at Boston Children’s Hospital, the Precision Vaccines Program (PVP) fosters international collaboration to characterize distinct vaccine-induced immune responses of vulnerable populations such as the very young and the elderly to inform development of novel vaccines tailored to protect them.
-Program members have domain expertise in vaccinology, clinical trials, immunology, molecular biology, biostatistics, bioinformatics, and powerful big data (“OMIC”) approaches.
+Based in the Division of Infectious Diseases at Boston Children’s Hospital, the Precision Vaccines Program (PVP) fosters international collaboration among academia, government and industry to employ advanced technologies to discover and develop vaccines tailored to protect vulnerable populations such as the very young and the elderly.
+Program members have domain expertise in vaccinology, clinical trials, immunology, molecular biology, administration, data management, biostatistics, bioinformatics, and systems biology.

-- As defined by the National Research Council, refers to the tailoring of medical treatment to the individual characteristics of each patient.
+- As defined by the National Research Council, precision medicine refers to the tailoring of medical treatment to the individual characteristics of a patient.

-- Ability to classify individuals into subpopulations that differ in their susceptibility to a particular disease, in the biology and/or prognosis of those diseases they may develop, or in their response to a specific treatment.
+- In the context of vaccines, precision medicine principles can be applied to classify individuals into subpopulations that differ in their susceptibility to a particular disease and in their response to a given vaccine.

 Infectious Causes of Death are Most Common at the Extremes of Age

-As you can see two-thirds of all deaths in early life are due to infection.
-The risk to die from infection is a function of age, the younger you are the higher the risk.
+A high proportion of all deaths in early life are due to infection.
+The risk of dying from infection is a function of age, with the greatest risk concentrated in the very young and the elderly.
 There is an unmet need for safe and effective vaccine formulations to protect populations with distinct immunity: newborns/infants, pregnant mothers and the elderly.

 In applying precision medicine to vaccinology, the PVP employs several emerging concepts, approaches, and technologies that accelerate and de-risk development of vaccines tailored for distinct populations: